nnivxix/linear-clipper/README.md

 # LinearClipper

-LinearClipper is a browser extension that streamlines copying and pasting text snippets from Linear.app.
+Linear Clipper is a browser extension that streamlines the process of copying and pasting issue links from Linear.app.
 It offers a simple and efficient way to manage clipboard content, especially when working with Markdown.

 ## Features